danielfett/draft-dpop/main.md

     access token presented in the request.
-  * (D) The resource server refuses to serve the request if the signature check fails or the data in the DPoP proof is wrong, e.g., the request URI does not match the URI claim in the DPoP proof JWT.
+  * (D) The resource server refuses to serve the request if the signature check fails or the data in the DPoP proof is wrong, e.g., the target URI does not match the URI claim in the DPoP proof JWT.
 The access token itself, of course, must also be valid in all other respects.